Automating-GIS-processes/site/docs/lessons/lesson-4/overview.md

 - create new geometries by adding, subtracting or intersecting two geometries,
 - combine geometries based on a common attribute (*dissolving* them),
-- simplify geometries according to a maximum-error threshold, and
+- create categories for numerical data based on classifiers such as *natural breaks*, *equal interval*, or *quantiles*, and
-- create categories for numerical data based on classifiers such as *natural breaks*, *equal interval*, or *quantiles*.
+- simplify geometries according to a maximum-error threshold

 % ## Lesson video